shopware5/devdocs/source/blog/_posts/2015-08-11-seo-engine.md

 # Requirements
-While the mapping of the SEO representation and the internal representation could theoretically be generated on the fly (e.g. the SEO name always derives from the name of the category), in practice there are some requirements which makes the topic a little more complex:
+While the mapping of the SEO representation and the internal representation could theoretically be generated on the fly (e.g. the SEO name always derives from the name of the category), in practice there are some requirements which make the topic a little more complex:

 * History: Once a SEO URL changes, the old one should redirect with the correct status code to the new URL.